 Captain Bethel acknowledges the important role the dedicated men and women stationed at our bases in Coral Harbour, Nassau; Freeport, Grand Bahama; and Matthew Town, Inagua.
 “Without their support, our efforts on land, in the air and at sea could not be sustained.”
 He is also grateful for the outpouring of encouragement for our Officers and Marines by family members, loved ones and friends, especially when our men and women are required to be away from home for extended periods of time.
 More importantly, Captain Bethel, realizes that the Defence Force is going to be very much involved in the restoration and reconstruction phases of the disaster relief operation, and therefore encourages his troops to uphold the standard of integrity, professionalism and excellence as they serve our country in the weeks and months ahead.

-Coral Harbour Base, 01 DEC.
-‘18 (RBDF): The Supply Department of the Royal Bahamas Defence Force put smiles on the […]
+Coral Harbour Base, 23 FEB.
+‘19 (RBDF): The Royal Bahamas Defence Force Rangers Program was the recipient of a HP […]